mcb5637/BTX_CAC_Compatibility/README.md

 - Download MissionControl https://github.com/CWolfs/MissionControl				(version v1.2.1)
 - updade MissionControl by
 	- replace MissionControl/MissionControl.dll, MissionControl/mod.json and MissionControl/contractTypeBuilds/Blackout/common.jsonc
-	- delete everything in MissionControl/MissionControl/config/Contracts except My_Contract_ID_Example.json and My_FP_Contract_ID_Example.json
+	- if you are updating your installation: delete everything in MissionControl/MissionControl/config/Contracts except My_Contract_ID_Example.json and My_FP_Contract_ID_Example.json
 	- (the settings json will be updated below, when you copy over BTX_CAC_Compatibility)
 - Remove BTMLColorLOSMod and MechResizer from your BTX installation (as CAC and CU basically do the same)
 - Remove FewerHeadInjuries from your BTX install (IRTweaks is configured to to the same, just better)
 - Add IRBTModUtils and IRTweaks to your mods folder